What Allergists Do to Keep Their Own Allergies at Bay

 Hire help to do your outdoor chores

 During high pollination season, working around the yard may be the bane of your existence.
 Do yourself a favor and hire a neighbor to do the yard work for you.
 “I have a neighborhood kid who mows my yard,” says Dr. Filley.
 “He enjoys the money.”
 If you prefer doing things yourself, cover your body from head to toe with a mouth and nose mask, long sleeves, pants, and gloves to keep your allergies at bay.
 A quick nose rinse and shower after an afternoon of manual labor is also a good idea.
-While hiring a neighbor is a good investment for your allergies, wasting your money on those over-the-counter decongestants are not.

 Filter the air in your home